Question

 Leadership

-Best for demonstrating broad oversight of operations, processes, or multiple projects simultaneously
+Excellent for demonstrating broad oversight responsibilities, especially when managing multiple projects or departments simultaneously

 Spearheaded